epfml/disco/docs/PRIVACY.md

 ### Privacy guarantees and trade-off with quantization accuracy

-DisCo secure aggregation guarantees input privacy for a client's model updates.
-Other users will not be able to reconstruct a client's individual data or model updates, see e.g. [https://eprint.iacr.org/2017/281.pdf](https://eprint.iacr.org/2017/281.pdf) for more details.
+DISCO secure aggregation guarantees input privacy for a client's model updates.
+Other users will not be able to reconstruct a client's individual data or model updates, see [Bonawitz et al., 2017](https://doi.org/10.1145/3133956.3133982) for more details.

 It is worth noting that due to the current use of floating point arithmetic instead of finite fields implies an effect on the quantization of models.
 Alternatively quantized integer model weights (with scaling) can be used.
 Currently, the additive shares generated at step 2 are filled with floating-point values drawn uniformly at random from the interval `[-maxShareValue, +maxShareValue)`.